lrre-foss/rcctalk/README.md

 ![](https://github.com/kiseki-lol/rcctalk/raw/trunk/screenshot.png)

 # Usage
-rcctalk is a console application that can be installed by cloning the repository and then running the command `npm i -g`.
-You can then easily open the rcctalk shell from the command line by just typing `rcctalk`.
+rcctalk is a console application that can be installed by cloning the repository and then running the command `npm i -g` to install it system-wide.
+You can then easily open the rcctalk shell from the command line by entering `rcctalk`.
 For further instructions, please run `rcctalk --help` or type `help` into the shell.

 ## Example operations
 - `OpenJob("sampleJobId123", "return 'Hello world!'")` -> Opens a job and returns `Hello world!`